confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > - All COS and VPC infrastructure resources must exist before running this Terraform configuration.
 > - Additional variables and their defaults are defined in the [variables.tf](./terraform/podvm-build/variables.tf) file for this Terraform configuration.
 > - If you don't specify the optional `podvm_image_name` variable then the name of the custom image created will be based on the latest commit hash of the [latest commit hash](https://github.com/confidential-containers/cloud-api-adaptor/commits/staging) of the confidential containers cloud API adaptor staging branch.
+> - If you specify `podvm_image_name` yourself you must add the `-amd64` or `-s390x` suffix to `podvm_image_name` depending on the CPU architecture of the instance you are building the peer pod VM image on.
+This is different to the behaviour of this parameter in the e2e Terraform configuration.
 > - The `Operator` and `Console Admin` roles must be [assigned](https://cloud.ibm.com/docs/vpc?topic=vpc-vsi_is_connecting_console&interface=ui) to the user.
 The Terraform configuration will create the `Console Admin` role for the user `ibmcloud_user_id` is set to in the configuration `terraform.tfvars`.

 Execute the following commands on your `development machine` to build, upload and verify the pod VM image.